Towards Exploring Fairness in Visual Transformer based Natural and GAN Image Detection Systems: Related work and Our work in context

 \section{Related work and Our work in context}

+The boom of big data and expeditious progress in deep learning based models helped to bring up solutions to many fields of computing \cite{zhao2021multi,wang2020research,chen2020citywide,wang2020big,zhang2020blockchain,tey2022generative}.
+However, these data-greedy models are found to produce biased outcomes \cite{tian2022image,ntoutsi2020bias}.
 Many works are seen to be reported in the literature studying fairness in image based research problems, such as in the areas of face recognition \cite{buolamwini2018gender}, image classification \cite{schaaf2021towards}, medical image processing \cite{baxter2022bias}, etc. But comparably only a very few studies explore bias in forensics systems, and amongst those studies, most of them work on videos, i.e., Deep Fake videos.
 Trinh and Liu \cite{trinh2021examination} explore bias in three deep fake detection models Xception \cite{chollet2017xception}, MesoInception-4 \cite{afchar2018mesonet} and Face X-Ray \cite{li2020face}, using gender and race balanced Deep Fake face datasets.
 Their study observes high racial bias in the predictions of these Deep Fake detection models.
 They could also observe that one of the most popularly used datasets for training the models for Deep Fake detection, FaceForensics++ \cite{rossler2019faceforensics}, is also highly biased towards female Caucasian social groups.
 Hazirbas et al. \cite{hazirbas2021towards} proposes a video dataset to analyze the robustness of top-winning five models of DFDC dataset \cite{dolhansky2020deepfake} for the domains gender, skin type, age, and lighting.
-They could observe that all the models are biased against dark skin people and hence find that these five models are not generalizable to all groups of people.
+They could observe that all the models are biased against dark-skinned people and hence find that these five models are not generalizable to all groups of people.
 Pu et al. \cite{pu2022fairness} explores gender bias in one of the Deep Fake detection models MesoInception-4, in the presence of certain make-up anomalies, using the FaceForensics dataset.
 Their study is centered on analyzing these models at various prominence levels of the anomaly in the female and male social groups.
 Their observations are that the model is biased towards both genders, but mostly towards the female group.
 Xu et al. \cite{xu2023comprehensive} explores bias in three Deep Fake detection models EfficientNetB0 \cite{tan2019efficientnet}, Xception \cite{chollet2017xception}, and Capsule-Forensics-v2 \cite{nguyen2019use}, by conducting evaluations on five Deep Fake datasets which are annotated with 47 attributes including non-demographic and demographic attributes.
 Their observations state that these models are highly unfair towards many of these attributes.